Tahsin-Mayeesha/udacity-mlnd-deeplearning-capstone/capstone proposal.md

 Multiclass log-loss punishes the classifiers which are confident about an incorrect prediction.
 In the above equation, if the class label is 1(the instance is from that class) and the predicted probability is near to 1(classifier predictions are correct), then the loss is really low as ${log(x)\to0 }$ as ${x\to1}$ , so this instance contributes a small amount of loss to the total loss  and if this occurs for every single instance(the classifiers is accurate) then the total loss will also approach 0.

-On the other hand, if the class label is 1(the instance is from that class) and the predicted probability is close to 0(the classifier is confident in its mistake), as $log(0)$ is undefined it approaches $-\infty$ so theoretically the loss can approach infinity.
-In order to avoid the extremes of the log function, predicted probabilities are replaced with $max(min(p,1−10^{15}),10^{15})$ .
+On the other hand, if the class label is 1(the instance is from that class) and the predicted probability is close to 0(the classifier is confident in its mistake), as $log(0)​$ is undefined it approaches $-\infty​$ so theoretically the loss can approach infinity.
+In order to avoid the extremes of the log function, predicted probabilities are replaced with $max(min(p,1−10^{15}),10^{15})​$ .

 Graphically[^1] , assuming the $i_{th}$ instance belongs to class $j$  and $y_{ij}$ = 1 , it's shown that when the predicted probability approaches 0, loss can be very large.